Applies to: Microsoft Cloud App Security

 In your Cloud Discovery Dashboard, choose Dropbox and then choose the IP address or Users tab.

-Choose the arrow and choose Export.
+Choose the Export arrow icon and choose your export options.

 Find more secure alternatives